-With this in mind I set off in search of copper-themed gift ideas, and in this article I'll share some of the things I found.
-These are copper items that can be used or displayed in the home, or worn every day, and can stand as tokens of the relationship you've built.
+With this in mind, I set off in search of copper-themed gift ideas, and in this article, I'll share some of the things I found.
+These copper items can be used or displayed in the home or worn daily and can stand as tokens of the relationship you've built.

 Seven years is nothing to sneeze at these days!
 You should be proud!
 Here are a few cool gift ideas to celebrate the occasion.

 Wind chimes seemed like a great add-on to some of the other gift ideas I had going on.
-They're aren't super expensive, but they add a lot to a garden, deck or porch.
+They're not super expensive, but they add a lot to a garden, deck, or porch.

 You've probably seen these things around, as copper bracelets have become somewhat trendy.
 Copper magnetic bracelets are supposed to relieve the pain associated with arthritis or overuse injury.
 Many people swear by them and insist that they work miracles.
 What is a little less clear is how they work.

-An even more important point is that, for both men and women, there are some really cool magnetic copper bracelets that would make great gifts.
-If you are shopping for someone who plays golf or tennis, or has some repetitive stress from typing or other tasks, one of these bracelets would be a thoughtful gift.
+An even more important point is that, for both men and women, some really cool magnetic copper bracelets would make great gifts.
+If you are shopping for someone who plays golf or tennis or has some repetitive stress from typing or other tasks, one of these bracelets would be a thoughtful gift.

-At least I hope all of that is true!
-In any event, I do know that I my wife seems to appreciate when I put some thought into a gift, as I do when she does the same.
+At least, I hope all of that is true!
+In any event, I do know that my wife seems to appreciate it when I put some thought into a gift, as I do when she does the same.

 Copper lasts, and some of the things in this article may still be around when you cut the cake at your 50th Anniversary Party.